microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     - Inserted line shows successful inserts in this batch and throughput for writes/second with RU/s usage and estimated monthly ingestion rate added to Cosmos DB statistics.
     - Total elapsed time: Running total of time taken to process all documents.
-    - Succeeded shows number of accumulative successful inserts to the service.
+    - Succeeded shows the number of accumulative successful inserts to the service.
     - Pending are items in the bulkhead queue.
 This amount will continue to grow if the service is unable to keep up with demand.
     - Accumulative failed requests that encountered an exception.